akltech/Object-Detection/README.md

 ## Requirements

-This tutorial uses the computer vision library OpenCV, if you do not already have openCV installed please [visit here](https://medium.com/@pranav.keyboard/installing-opencv-for-python-on-windows-using-anaconda-or-winpython-f24dd5c895eb) for Window's installation.
+This tutorial uses the computer vision library OpenCV, if you do not already have OpenCV installed please [visit here](https://medium.com/@pranav.keyboard/installing-opencv-for-python-on-windows-using-anaconda-or-winpython-f24dd5c895eb) for Window's installation.
-Familiarity with image processing and machine learning is helpful but not required.
+Familiarity with image processing terms, such as noise reduction, is helpful but not required.
+Experience with machine learning algorithms is also not required.

 ## Before you begin